dtcrout/spotitude/SETUP.md

 $ make config
 ```

-Once you've run make config, there should be a file in the main directory that looks like this:
+Once you've run make config, there should be a file in the main directory that looks like this when you open it:
 ![Example] (examples/default_config.png)

 ### Entering Your Credentials